-Li Yang is the person holding the presentation, and he is also the producer of Diablo Immortal.
-The picture also clearly shows Wyatt Cheng at the table, the same one who claimed Diablo Immortal aims to bring families closer together by slaying demons.
+Li Yang is the person holding the presentation, and he is also the producer of Diablo Immortal. also clearly shows Wyatt Cheng at the table, the same one who Diablo Immortal aims to bring families closer together by slaying demons.

 According to the translation found in the Reddit post, Blizzard and NetEase are discussing some sort of a pay to win model for Diablo Immortal.
 Well, maybe emptying bank accounts into a mobile game will also bring families closer together.